-… and if you’re in the second camp – where your website and your content is pushing visitors away – then you’re in luck.
+If you’re in the second camp – where your website and content are pushing visitors away – then you’re in luck.

 Why Content Matters

-You have your home page and static pages, like your about page, contact page and support page.
-Those pages are necessary pieces of giving your website and brand a presence.
+You have your home page and static pages, like your About page, contact page, and support page.
+Those pages are necessary pieces to give your website and brand a presence.

 And then, you have your blog.

-Your blog is (and has always been) this thing that your not real sure what to do with… You know that it’s important because you read other people’s blog posts and you’ve heard about countless businesses launching from their blog, but when it comes time to write your own you’re not real sure what to do…
+Your blog is (and has always been) this thing that you are unsure what to do with… You know it’s essential because you read other people’s blog posts, and you’ve heard about countless businesses launching from their blog, but when it comes time to write your own, you’re not sure what to do…

 Let me simplify things for you a little bit.

 Your blog isn’t about you… It’s about your audience.